felipead/dotfiles/ssh/README.md

 ```

 The `install.sh` script will load these settings into the SSH daemon.
 It needs to be run inside this directory.

+⚠️ For security reasons, the script will delte `config.local` at the end.